SOFTS-Raw sugar futures slide; arabica coffee also down

 * Above-average rainfall was recorded in Ivory Coast's cocoa regions last week, raising expectations for a strong finish of the April-to-September mid-crop cocoa harvest, farmers said on Monday.

-(Reporting by Nigel Hunt Editing by Bernadette Baum and David Goodman )
+(Reporting by Marcelo Teixeira and Nigel Hunt Editing by Marguerita Choy and David Goodman)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.